Working with Urban Communities

 Standards of Excellence for Urban Refuges

-Excellence may be achieved through seven standards that serve as a framework for collaboration between the Service and urban communities on and off Service lands.
+Excellence may be achieved through eight standards that serve as a framework for collaboration between the Service and urban communities on and off Service lands.

 Urban Wildlife Refuge Partnerships